smarekp/dicebag/README.md

 Dicebag is a Discord bot for rolling dice using dice notation.

-Please see the [GreenImp/rpg-dice-roller readme][3] for more information about dice notation.
+Please see the [GreenImp/rpg-dice-roller readme][3] for more information about supported notation.

 ## Installation